What Is Flutamide (Eulexin®)?

-Several rare but more serious side effects can accompany flutamide including problems with your liver.
+Less common but more serious side effects can accompany flutamide including problems with your liver.
 Individuals should be closely monitored for signs of these serious side effects, and blood tests to assess liver function should be performed regularly.
 Patients should take their medication as prescribed by their doctor.
 Patients should talk to their doctor if they have any questions, or if they have questions regarding their flutamide regimen.
 Alert your provider immediately if you notice any of the following symptoms:

 - Nausea and vomiting

 - Flu-like symptoms like soreness or muscle aches

 - Yellowing of the skin or whites of eyes (jaundice)